MaxBittker/MaxBittker.github.io/pages/merging-maps.md

       {toes: 10}
     )
 ```
-**composable, varadic, and preserving**
+**composable, variadic, and preserving**

 Not Bad - slightly esoteric invocation, but it takes any number of dictionaries.
 The return value is the mutated first argument, but to side-step that, you can pass an empty object literal **`{}`** in the first position.

-It's worth mentioning that being varadic is useful for javascript at runtime as well, because you can use the **`...`** spread operator to merge a dynamic number of objects from an array.
+It's worth mentioning that being variadic is useful for javascript at runtime as well, because you can use the **`...`** spread operator to merge a dynamic number of objects from an array.

 No way to customize merge strategies with this function, you'll need to defer to a helper library, or drop down to a `reduce` one-liner.

-Worth mentioning that like everything in javascript, there's a caveat: This was part of the ECMAScript 2015 standard, and isn't available in some older environments. ^[If you need you Object.assign to work across all browsers, you need to polyfill or import a utility library] in all JS environments.
+Worth mentioning that like everything in javascript, there's a caveat: This was part of the ECMAScript 2015 standard, and isn't available in all JS environments. ^[If you need you Object.assign to work across all browsers, you need to polyfill or import a utility library]

 ### Ruby: